top of page

 How do I get an EFIN?

-2. Complete and submit your application to become an authorized IRS e-file provider.
-It can take up to 45 days for the IRS to approve an e-file application, so plan accordingly.
-All applicants must provide the following:
+2. Complete and submit your e-file application to become an Authorized IRS e-file Provider.
+Plan accordingly, it can take up to 45 days for the IRS to approve an e-file application.

 3. Pass a suitability check.
-After you submit your application and related documents, the IRS will conduct a suitability check on the firm and each person listed on your application as either a Principal or Responsible Official.
-This may include: a credit check; a tax compliance check; a criminal background check; and a check for prior non-compliance with IRS e-file requirements.
-Once approved, you will receive an acceptance letter from the IRS with your EFIN.
+After you submit your EFIN Application and related documents, the IRS will conduct a suitability check on the firm and each person listed on your application as either a Principal or Responsible Official.
+Suitability checks may include the following: a credit check; a tax compliance check; a criminal background check; and a check for prior non- compliance with IRS e-file requirements.

 bottom of page